Tour the Site

 From the geological beginnings, through early Iron Age defences and the development of technology used to keep mariners safe, and defend our shores; Sumburgh Head Lighthouse and Visitor Centre facilities give the chance to meet the people who have lived on this fascinating site, and come face to face with the large marine mammals and majestic seabirds that can be seen around these cliffs.
 Sumburgh Head is an established RSPB nature reserve.
 The area is also a Site of Special Scientific Interest (SSSI) and a Special Protection Area (SPA).

-The view from the Stevenson Centre is truly breath-taking The indoor spaces are accessed by purchasing a great value season ticket, which provides a whole summer season of visits for just one price, with discounted family tickets available.
+The indoor spaces are accessed by purchasing a great value season ticket, which provides a whole summer season of visits for just one price, with discounted family tickets available.
 Get a feel for the different areas of Sumburgh Head through the website tour, and then come and enjoy the real experience - feel the wind in your face on top of the Foghorn Tower, immerse yourself in the atmosphere of the Radar Hut, stand tall next to the dorsal fin of our Killer Whale and sound the mighty foghorn in the restored Engine Room.
-Remember to visit the cafe afterwards and enjoy spectacular views along with a well deserved cup of coffee and rest afterwards!
+Remember to visit the cafe afterwards and enjoy spectacular views along with a well deserved cup of tea and homemade cake.

 See our Visitor Services page for details on disabled access to the indoor and outdoor areas.

 If you would like to take a tour of the courtyard areas and accommodation before or after your visit, you can use the Google Street View tool for a virtual tour inside and outside the buildings.
 Click here to go directly to Google Inside View of Sumburgh Head Lighthouse Accommodation.